MS1997/TFA_group_33/README.md

 This app tracks and maps the squirrel sighting in the Central Park area!!!!! <br> <br>

 <b> Overview</b>: <br>
-A web based application keeping track of all known squirrels as per 2018 Central Park Squirrel Census, enabling add, delete, update features.
+A web based application keeping track of all known squirrels as per 2018 Central Park Squirrel Census including add and update features.
 <h4>Main Features: </h4>
 1. Importing data from CSV (squirrel sightings- census data)<br>
 2. Map that plots sightings <br>